Counterfactual Visual Explanations: Experiments

 \textbf{Qualitative Results.} As before, single-edit qualitative results are shown in \figref{fig:cub_results}.
 The first three examples depict success cases where our approach identifies important features like head plumage, yellow wing spots, and wing coloration.
 In these cases, the simple composite visualization is quite telling.
 However, the bottom two rows show less interpretable results.
 In the fourth row, the query bird's head is replaced by the long legs of the distractor bird -- perhaps in an attempt to turn the bird shape around as shown in the composite.
 The fifth row seems to correctly identify the need to recolor the neck of the query bird; however, the composite looks poor due to pose misalignment.

+Our explanations can also be helpful in debugging a model's mistakes.
+Such examples are shown in \figref{fig:incorrect_pred_cub_results}.
+In the first example, the query image is incorrectly classified as \textit{Bronzed Cowbird} instead of \textit{Red winged Blackbird} probably because the distinct feature of the correct class (a red spot on the wing) is not clearly visible.
+When an explanation is generated with respect to an image of the correct class, our approach copies over the red spot in order to increase the score of the correct class.
+Similarly, in the second example, our approach highlights the distinct texture on the wings which is not clearly visible in the query image.

 \textbf{Quantitative Analysis.} On average, it takes our approach 7.4 edits to change the model's prediction from $c$ to $c'$ if $c'$ is a random distractor class while it takes on average 5.3 edits if $c'$ is a nearest neighbor in terms of attributes.
+Runtimes are 1.85 and 1.34 sec/image for random and NN distractor classes respectively on a Titan XP GPU.

 To check the degree of dependence of our explanations on the choice of the distractor image, we compute ``agreement'' in the most discriminative spatial cell locations \ie outputs of the best-edit subproblem in image $I$ for different distractor images with the same predicted class $c'$.
 This agreement is 78\% (a high value) implying that our approach highlights similar regions in image $I$ for different choices of distractor image $I'$ from class $c'$.
 Similarly, we compute ``agreement'' in the most discriminative spatial cell locations in image $I$ for different distractor classes $c'$.
 This agreement is 42\% (a low value) implying that our explanations on image $I$ differ based on the choice of the distractor class.